Fabulous Christmas penne- in spicy Arrabiatta sauce. Gluten-free and wheat-free.

-Here's my gluten-free version- a simple and fast recipe perfect for a weeknight supper.
+Here's my gluten-free version- a simple and fast recipe perfect for Christmas (in all its red and green glory) or a simple midweek supper.

 Use fresh Roma tomatoes in this classic Italian recipe- or go postmodern and grab a can of spicy diced tomatoes from the pantry.
 Hey I'm no snob- I've used both.
 And both are delicious.
 Make this quick and easy pasta sauce as spicy or as mild as you like.
 There's plenty of room for improvisation in this simple recipe.
 Follow your taste buds.

 14 oz. gluten-free penne pasta

 4-6 tablespoons extra virgin olive oil